 CE Marking a Medical Device That Incorporates a Medicine

 We are consistently asked about CE marking a medical device.
-Our team of medical device experts has written a brief overview for how a company can secure CE marking for a medical device that incorporates a medicine.
+Our team of medical device experts has written a brief overview of how a company can secure CE marking for a medical device that incorporates a medicine.

 Medical devices come in all shapes and sizes, ranging from wheelchairs to drug-eluting stents and everything in between.
 All medical devices must meet the requirements of the EU Medical Device Directive 93/42/EEC in order to be CE marked and placed on the European market.
-However, when a medical device incorporates a medicine there are some specific requirements which must be met.
+However, when a medical device incorporates a medicine there are some specific requirements that must be met.

 There are two types of products which incorporate a medicine: